JhengLu/JhengLu/README.md

 ### Hi there 👋
-My name is Jiaheng Lu, and I'm a fourth-year undergraduate student at Central South University, where I'm conducting research in the field of Internet of Things (IoT).
+Welcome to my GitHub profile!
+I'm Jiaheng Lu, a fourth-year undergraduate student at Central South University.
+Here, you can find my latest and most interesting work and thoughts, including programming projects and other technological interests.

 <p align="center">